About Ms. Deitch

 PASSIONS: My children and grandchildren, teaching, learning, math, reading, and games involving math, words and trivia.

 I have three children; Joshua, Julianne, and Jaci; all of whom attended Lafayette schools.
-Josh is married to Lauren and they have four children; a daughter, Aviva, who turned 8 years old in April; a son, Aryeh, who turned 6 this past December; a daughter, Zelda, who was 4 in May; and a daughter, Elka Shoshanna Mayim, who will be 2 on August 18.
+Josh is married to Lauren and they have four children; a daughter, Aviva, who turned 10 years old in April; a son, Aryeh, who turned 8 this past December; a daughter, Zelda, who was 6 in May; and a daughter, Elka Shoshanna Mayim, who will be 4 on August 18.
 Josh writes computer code and does website design.
-He works for Pandora Music, here in Oakland., where he gets to spend his day doing and talking about two things he loves - coding and music.
 He composes music on his computer, plays the guitar, and has a fair grasp of Hebrew and Yiddish.
 Lauren is a crafter and artist who also is my go-to tech person.
 She is very good with languages and is fluent in Japanese and has a workable knowledge of Spanish and Hebrew.
 Julianne, my middle child, graduated from UC Davis where she majored in Economics and Sociology with a minor in African Studies, and earned a masters from London School of Economics.
 She worked for the United Nations in their Economics Department for four years.
 She was based in Addis Ababa, Ethiopia, for three years and was then posted to Beirut, Lebanon.
 She is passionate about health concerns in developing nations (particularly African countries) and spent a good deal of her spare time in Addis volunteering at Children's Heaven, a charity for orphaned girls.
-She left the UN to complete her second masters, this one in Public Health, at Columbia School of Medicine in New York, and is currently working on a PhD there, also in Public Health.
-She spent two weeks this past summer in Bangladesh working with Rohingya refugees for her job with Women's Refugee Commission.
+She left the UN to complete her second masters, this one in Public Health, at Columbia School of Public Health in New York, and has just completed her PhD there, also in Public Health.
+She currently works for Women's Refugee Commission.
 Jaci , my youngest, graduated in June 2013 from UC Davis where she majored in Sociology and Psychology with an emphasis on gender studies.
 She had an internship in India working with a women's health organization in Mumbai and then spent two years dividing her time volunteering at three different Women's Health non-profits in the city.
-She earned her masters in Public Health from Columbia School of Medicine last May.
-She has spent the past year helping her partner develop and produce his podcast, "Words Matter" and studying for the LSAT.
-She hopes to begin law school next fall.
+She earned her masters in Public Health from Columbia last May.
+She completed her first year of law school at Fordham this spring and has spent the summer interning with the New York City Department of Health.
 I am extremely proud of all of them!